edX Online

 Online vs. on-campus counseling programs

-Like in-person programs, online counseling programs can be accredited, rigorous, and engaging.
-Online programs provide the added benefit of flexibility for busy learners with personal and professional commitments.
+Like in-person programs, online counseling programs can be accredited, rigorous, and engaging. provide the added benefit of flexibility for busy learners with personal and professional commitments.
 A computer and a reliable internet connection are required for these programs.

 Before enrolling in an online program, check with your school about practicum requirements.
 When you finish your program, you will likely need to arrange an in-person internship in the community to meet your required clinical hours, which vary by program.